shadowezz/Productiv/docs/UserGuide.md

 `ROLE`         | Your contact can only belong to one of the two roles:<br>&emsp;&bull; Developer <br>&emsp;&bull; Stakeholder | Only the following inputs are valid: <br>&emsp;&bull;`dev` (Developer)<br>&emsp;&bull;`stk` (Stakeholder)
-`EMAIL`        | The email address of your contact |`james_tan@gmail.com` `PHONE`        | The mobile or office number of your contact | `81234567` `DESCRIPTION`  | Any additional information about your contact, such as their job position.|`CEO of Carousell`
+`EMAIL`        | The email address of your contact |`james_tan@gmail.com` `PHONE`        | The mobile or office number of your contact | `81234567` `DESCRIPTION`  | Any additional information about your contact, such as job position.|`CEO of Carousell`

 <div markdown="span" class="alert alert-primary">:bulb: